debitoor/safe-json-stringify/README.md

 Why?
 ----
 The `stringify` function on the JavaScript JSON object will take any data and return a string representation of said data.
 If this data contains an object literal it will attempt to return the values of any enumerable property set on this object.
-This can be dangerous because JavaScript support a couple of ways to define property getters on objects.
+This can be dangerous because JavaScript supports a couple of ways to define property getters on objects.

 The old, non-standard, and now deprecated `Object.prototype.__defineGetter__()` will define a named property which value is the return of a given function.